 The volume of emerging knowledge is improving lives in incredible ways and ushering us into the dawn of personalized medicine.
 However, we believe these changes will increasingly drive and disrupt reimbursement and payment models, sometimes in unexpected ways, and we anticipate continued mergers, alignments, and transactions across the healthcare landscape.
 These changes will additionally present numerous ethical issues related to individual privacy rights and informed consent, often emerging quickly and with no meaningful legal framework in existence to address.
 As we have seen, our government, laws, and regulatory bodies remain primarily re-active to emerging technology and alignments of services in the delivery of healthcare.

-Our firm understands legal challenges facing pioneers in healthcare.
-Our clients include health care systems and providers, institutes for research, health information exchange networks, and health IT vendors.
+Our firm understands the legal challenges facing nonprofit and charitable pioneers in healthcare.
+Our clients include 501(c)(3) and state healthcare systems and providers, institutes for research, and health information exchange networks.
 Our clients prioritize value on data-driven decision making, new relationships, and disruptive technology as a means to create efficiencies in the market and improve the delivery, effectiveness, and profitability of healthcare services.

-• Negotiation and establishment of joint ventures, alignments, and other configurations of providers on the continuum of healthcare;
+Negotiation and establishment of nonprofit joint ventures, alignments, and other configurations of providers on the continuum of healthcare;

-• Establishment of healthcare entities, practice groups, and consortia;
+Establishment of nonprofit healthcare entities, practice groups, and consortia;

-• Advising on issues related to HIPAA and other privacy laws, including breaches;
+Advising on issues related to The Health Insurance Portability and Accountability Act (“HIPAA”) and other privacy laws, including breaches;

 Assist in the implementation and addressing issues related to Electronic Health Records;

 Counseling on issues arising out or and in connection with the Common Rule, human subject research, and informed consent;